 I can easily imagine Eric G. living in a big castle in Sweden, so much the musician seems to have immense vaults which hide all his recording sessions that have never been released.
 THREE ANCESTORS is yet another recording coming from those vaults and this time it features guitarist Mats Fagergren.
-G. issues a warning at the start, it is a poor recording from 1983.
-And he is honest!
+Like Eric writes on his Bandcamp it's a re-recording from a tape made in 1983.
 At a time when EM beats to the beat of MIDI and synthesizers plugged to various sound sources, the famous plug-ins, THREE ANCESTORS sounds like Genesis in the masterful Selling England by the Pond merging with the cosmic music of Michael Garrison.
 Despite everything, there are some good moments in this recording which at times is just too invaded by a mellotron which divides rather well its lunar odes, its fluty airs and its ancestral haze in an album which hardly accumulates more ups than downs.

 It is besides with the sounds of this guitar crumbling its strings in the cosmic garden of the American synthesist that Lost Day, which is very representative of its title, accosts my ears.
 The sound is indeed old and Neil Peart's bells are not correcting the situation.
 Anyway, the moans of the synth give a prismatic tone to the harmonies which remind me of good Italian progressive music, like in A Ghost by Premiata Forneria Marconi.
 A bass line begins to tremble in my ears, at the same time as effects of water are bubbling.
 Its course is in Space Rock mode, in particular because of the cosmic chants of the synth.
 This bass makes the oscillatory rhythm of Lost Day run before the percussions bring it back into a structure which immediately makes me think of good Thierry Fervant in Univers and its title La Round de Nuit.
 From ambient-cosmic to cosmic rock and finally progressive electronic rock, spiced with old guitar solos of which the elderly tones are getting saved by good and recent synth solos, Lost Day keeps on travelling as far as Pink Floyd, in Wish You Were Here, and Jean-Michel Jarre, in Oxygen, have been.
 It's old and it can be listening to pretty well 😊.
 If you are comfortable with that, you will have a good time, if not ...
 It is with solos accompanying these wiishh which sweep the cosmic ice floes that Sweeping Through a Blue Mess of Modes emerges from the silence.
 Its approach is transposed with a fluid rhythm which is complicit in lunar synth solos and odes of Mellotron blowing in an arabesque flute.
 Let's say there is some scents of Tangram behind this title.
 Three Ancestors Looking for the Rain made me jump with its violent overture composed of electronic tones, like video games, which make passionate jolts.
 The synth and its solos end up making themselves heard more over a course that reaches two minutes of sonic anguish.
 The creeping and vampiric bass line, as well as the electronic percussions, slow down the pace for a lento cosmic rock filled with solos whose analog tones seem very realistic.
 Here again, Eric G's quality as a composer is beyond doubt when he brings this bucolic track to several ponds to make the music drinks from the different tones of vintage electronic rock, always dominated by beautiful and good synth solos.